SkroxiousDM/2d12GameSystem/docs/07-fate-and-fortune.md

 * Reroll a failed Test.
 This can be used after a Push
 * Gain Advantage on a Test before it is rolled.
 This can be used multiple times on a single test.
 The second costs 2 Fortune and the third costs 6 Fortune
-* Add \+1 SL to a Test after it is rolled.
+* Add \+1 SL to a Test after it is successfully rolled.
 This can be used multiple times on a single test.
 * At the start of the round, choose when to act in that round, ignoring Initiative.
 * Ignore all effects from all Critical Wounds until the beginning of your next turn, including Conditions and injuries.
 * Remove one Condition; if you removed the Prone Condition, you regain 1 Vitality.

 ## Fate